pagekit/docs/ui-markdown-editor.md

 ![Adding and image, step 3](/images/markdown-image-3.png)

-Adding videos or other binary files works just the same - and when you've inserted your files you can always go to the *Settings* dialog again.
+**Note** Adding videos or other binary files works just the same - and when you've inserted your files you can always go to the *Settings* dialog again.

+## Inserting Links

 Links have a little pencil icon that you can click to call up the settings panel - either select the link's destination or manually enter a URL.